 In such cases, you must become aware of the various equipment such as treadmills, ellipticals, rowers, and other strength-training machines available in the market that could help with your exercising needs.

-Now that you know the different machines, it becomes necessary to understand and know different features in each of them that would help you pick the right equipment for your use.
+Now that you know the different machines, it becomes necessary to understand and know different features that would help you pick the right equipment for your use.

 For instance, cardio equipment comes with standard features such as variable resistance levels, intensity levels, incline capabilities, heart rate monitoring, and monitor consoles, which help you decide/reject equipment.

-Such specifications could be of great aid when you are picking ‘as-is’ equipment—you can get a checklist of basic items and features that are functional and working.
+Such specifications could be of great aid when you are picking ‘as-is’ equipment—you can get a checklist of basic items and functional and working features.

 Knowing various brands that sell these products and understanding the top brands in the fitness industry could give a fair idea of whether buying the used equipment of the brand is worth the money’s buy.